doubleKari/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 7-movethatfile -> Move the file betty from /tmp/ to /tmp/my_first_directory.
 - 8-firstdelete -> Deletes the ```betty```` file in  ````/tmp/my_first_directory```.
 - 9-firstdirdeletion -> Deletes the ```my_first_directory``` in ```/tmp```.
+- 10-back ->  a script that changes the working directory to the previous one.